 - Add a bit more oil if needed.

-- For a scoop, I use a nice scallop shell or other pretty shell from the beach.
+- For a scoop, I use a nice scallop shell or another pretty shell from the beach.

 - When you’re ready to use your scrub, scoop some onto the scallop shell and bring this into the shower with you.
 This prevents extra water from getting into your scrub jar and extra oil spilling onto the shower floor.